delgadofarid/ai-assited-build-a-website/README.md

 Once in Act Mode, Cline will be ready to help you with the actual implementation of your project, using tools to create files, execute commands, and test your application.

+> Be careful of not auto-approving actions that can give the agent too much freedom to be harmful.

 ### 2. Project Setup (Act Mode)

 Switch to Act Mode and ask Cline to: